-One of the most common misconceptions about domestic violence charges is that if the alleged victim doesn’t want to move forward with the case, the DA will drop it.
-Unfortunately, that’s not true.
-Once an arrest has been made, the DA’s office can prosecute, even against the victim’s wishes.
+The most common question that Los Angeles domestic violence defense attorneys receive is: “what if the victim doesn’t want to press charges?”
+Unfortunately, once an arrest has been made, the DA’s office can prosecute, even against the victim’s wishes.

-A smart, aggressive criminal defense attorney can help you in key ways, such as meeting with law enforcement before the first court date to persuade them to drop the charges.
-(Often, the police arrest first and ask questions later.
-But sometimes all it takes to get the police to drop a case is for us to present our client's side of the story).
+Often, the police arrest first and ask questions later.
+But sometimes all it takes to get the police to drop a case is for us to present our client’s side of the story.

 There are a number of ways to defend against a domestic violence charge, including:

-False Accusation.
-Unfortunately, many times, "victims" of domestic violence have fabricated their claims, whether out of revenge, jealousy, anger, or even to gain a leg up in child custody proceedings.
+Many times, "victims" of domestic violence have fabricated their claims.
 In these situations, you need a skilled criminal defense attorney to demonstrate that the victim is lying.
 If you've been falsely confused of domestic violence, we can help.
 Call us now at (213) 377-6102.

-Self-Defense/Defense of Another.
 One of the most common defenses to a domestic violence charge is self-defense.
-If the other person attacked or threatened to attack you first, and you used reasonable force to prevent him or her from hurting you, you have a valid self-defense claim.
-To use an example from a jury trial that Attorney Veronica Barton recently won, if your ex-girlfriend is on top of you in your car attacking you with a pair of scissors, and you choke her to get her to stop, you have a valid self-defense claim.
+To prove that you acted in self-defense, your Los Angeles domestic violence defense attorney needs to prove two things.
+First, that the alleged victim attacked or threatened to attack you first.
+Second, you used reasonable force to prevent him or her from hurting you.
 Call us now at (213) 377-6102 to discuss using self-defense/defense of another to win your domestic violence case.